Is long-term care insurance a wise purchase? Here are five questions you can ask to see whether this type of insurance

-Long-term care insurance allows you to maintain your independence and afford quality care, and it also helps reduce the financial and psychological stress that a long-term care event can impose on your family.
+Long-term care insurance allows you to maintain your independence and afford quality care, and it also helps you reduce the financial and psychological stress that a long-term care event can impose on your family.
 The cons are the cost of the premiums.

-Whether you buy insurance or not, you will want to have a plan in place, so you and your family know what to do if you need care.
+Whether you buy insurance or not, you will want to have a plan in place so that you and your family will know what to do if you need care.
 That plan involves talking to family and friends about their ability to help, if and when help is needed.
-You may also want to consider alternatives to long-term care insurance, such as making arrangements to live with friends or family or moving into a continuing care community.
+You may also want to consider alternatives to long-term care insurance, such as making arrangements to live with family or friends or moving into a continuing care community.